fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/final-project/final-project.md

 ### Latex

 If this is the first time using LaTeX, go through [this](https://www.overleaf.com/learn/latex/Tutorials) tutorial.
 Please note that GitHub is a version control platform, so simply pushing your final proposal document defeats the purpose of using a management system.
 The GitHub repository should be a good representation of the evolution of all artifacts of the project, including reports, and contributions from individual members of the team.
 Therefore, if you use Overleaf, you are expected to link your project with your GitHub repository (see [here](https://www.overleaf.com/learn/how-to/How_do_I_connect_an_Overleaf_project_with_a_repo_on_GitHub%2C_GitLab_or_BitBucket%3F) for instructions how).

+---

+### Evaluation

+You will be evaluated based on several key areas: (1) Clarity and relevante of your problem definition, with appropriate scope and significance; (2) Literature review should be comprehensive, analyzing existing research and identifying potential gaps; (3) Methodology will be evaluated based on the appropriateness and implementation of visualization techniques; (4) Data collection and analysis must be thorough, with clear processes and insightful presentation of findings; (5) Visualizations should be clear, informative, with throughtful interpretation connecting back to the research problem; (6) You will also be evaluated on reflections on the project's strengths and weaknesses, lessons learned, and suggestions for future work.

+The presentations will be evaluated based on the following criteria: the quality and clarity of your slides, the thoroughness and accuracy of your summary, and the overall engagement and delivery of your presentation.
+You are encouraged to incorporate live demonstrations in your presentation.